 Faculty: Business and Law

-£1200-1300: the estimated cost for travel and accommodation (excluding any support).
-Students will also be required to pay for: UK and in-country transfers, visits (£85), food and drink, visa (if applicable)
+£400: the estimated cost for travel and accommodation (excluding any support).
+Students will also be required to pay for: UK and in-country transfers, visits, food and drink, visa (if applicable))

-Accommodation: Shared rooms will be provided in a hostel or hotel
+Accommodation: Shared rooms in a hostel/hotel booked by DMU

 Travel: Flights booked by DMU (students travel as a group)